Abhishek-A-Jadhav/drone-manager/README.md

 ---
 ### Usage:

-**Just run `main.py` through the terminal.
+**Just run `drone_manager.py` located in _code_ directory through the terminal.
 Make sure to have `kivy` installed on your device.
 Created and tested on Linux.
 Works on Windows, Mac & Linux.**

 ### Requirements:
 1. Arduino